bkrahmer/ja-micro/README.md

 ### Metrics ###

 There is standardized metric handling in place.
-This is heavily opinionated to Sixt's infrastructure, and uses metrics formatted in a specific format and sent to an influx agent to be reported back to a central influxdb cluster.
-The metrics reporting is pluggable to support reporting metrics in any desired format to any desired destination.

-### Kafka Events ###
+We use Micrometer as a metric library, which has plugins for dozens of back-end systems to integrate with.

+## Event-driven Architecture ###

-There are factories/builders in place to easily create publishers and subscribers for topics in Kafka.
+There are factories/builders in place to easily create publishers and subscribers that integrate with Kafka or AMQP (ActiveMQ, RabbitMQ, etc).

 ### Output Artifacts ###

-One can build a shadow jar (fat jar - all dependencies included), or a docker image.
-One might use the shadow jar for developer testing.
-The shadow jar is a dependency of the docker image tasks as well.
-To start a service in a debugger, use the `JettyServiceBase` as a main class.
+One can build a shadow jar (fat jar - all dependencies included), or an OCI image.
+One might use the shadow jar for developer testing or publishing as an artifact.

 ### Database Migrations ###

 There is currently support for Flyway database migrations, which supports many different SQL databases.
-This support extends into carefully controlling the service lifecycle and health checks.
-A future version should support basic migration support for DynamoDB instances.
+This support extends into carefully controlling the service lifecycle and readiness probes.

 ### Dependency Injection ###

 Dependency injection is heavily used in Ja-micro.
 It is strictly supporting Guice.

-### Service Integration Testing ###
+### Service Testing ###

+The ability to test your microservice code from several different aspects and to achieve various goals is driven by the testing pyramid approach.
+At the base of the pyramid is where the majority of your tests should be, which are unit tests.
+They are at the base because this is usually the first opportunity to catch bugs and run the fastest.
+Up on level from here is what we call Integration Tests.
+Here, you are testing specific integration code, such as a PostgresRepository.
+In our recipes, we show an example of how to test database migration code and repository code against a real instance of Postgres running in a container.
+Going up another level, we have Service Integration Tests, which boots the compiled service as a container along with other required infrastructure components in docker-compose.
-We heavily use automation at Sixt in our microservice projects.
-To support this, the framework gives the ability to developers to automate service integration tests.
-What this means is that core infrastructure dependencies (for example, on one service, this is consul, postgres, zookeeper and kafka) and the service itself are started as containers under docker-compose.
-Additionally, to eliminate the problem that would arise of starting containers for every other service dependency (and their dependencies, etc.), there exists a class called `ServiceImpersonator` that can serve as a complete service mock, available in service registry and serving real rpc requests.
+To eliminate the problem that would arise of starting containers for every other service dependency (and their dependencies, etc.), there exists a class called `ServiceImpersonator` that can serve as a complete service mock, serving real rpc requests.
 However, the developer maps the requests and responses instead of a real instance serving those requests.